BatGap Logo

 Rick: Not in some timeline sort of sense, way back then, but in a primordial now.

-David: So essentially there’s these two qualities, you could almost say, that there’s this alertness and this liveliness.
-And the liveliness stirs alertness and it becomes conscious.
-And then consciousness, the liveliness stirs consciousness to flow, and it flows and curves back on itself and then becomes self-aware.
+David: So essentially, there are these two qualities, you could almost say: there’s this alertness and this liveliness.
+And the liveliness stirs alertness, and it becomes conscious.
+And then consciousness—the liveliness stirs consciousness to flow, and it flows and curves back on itself and then becomes self-aware.
 And when it becomes self-aware, it becomes aware of its own existence.
 And existence becomes consciousness.

 David: So that’s the dynamic in consciousness, but there’s that piece before it.
-So there’s that dynamic, consciousness becomes aware, it has its origins.
-And then it depends, there’s the kind of two things that happen in there.
-This is when the other side of the equation, the Sattva side.
-It reaches a point where you have this choice of uniting with God, sort of the ultimate stage of Unity is uniting with the Divine, or to retain that leisha avidya, remains of ignorance, to keep a slight difference, distance, so that you can still be devoted to God.
-And so there’s that choice that takes place where you can unite or whatever.
+So there’s that dynamic: consciousness becomes aware, and it has its origins.
+And then it depends—there are the kind of two things that happen in there.
+This is when the other side of the equation, the sattva side, comes in.
+It reaches a point where you have this choice of uniting with God—sort of the ultimate stage of Unity is uniting with the Divine—or retaining that lesha avidya, the remains of ignorance, to keep a slight difference, a distance, so that you can still be devoted to God.
+And so there’s that choice that takes place, where you can unite or whatever.

-Most people I know have done the uniting thing, that have made this step.
-And so you become one with God, you then go beyond.
-As a result of that, you step beyond Atman, you transcend Atman into Brahman.
+Most people I know who have made this step have done the uniting thing.
+And so you become one with God, and then you go beyond.
+As a result of that, you step beyond Atman; you transcend Atman into Brahman.
 And they call that the Great Awakening in the Vedic literature.
 It’s a very big change.

-Again, the entire enlightenment that had been there before, gone.
-You know, from the examples I know, it looks like there’s typically a two-stage process.
-Firstly, there’s this – unless it’s extremely clear – firstly, there’s this stepping out of Unity into Brahman.
+Again, the entire enlightenment that had been there before is gone.
+From the examples I know, it looks like there’s typically a two-stage process.
+Firstly—unless it’s extremely clear—there’s this stepping out of Unity into Brahman.
 So what you’re conscious of is what you’re leaving behind, what you lose, basically.
 And that can be challenging for some people.
 It can certainly be a surprise, unexpected, because it’s complete, it’s thorough.
-All that layers of Unity and all that intimacy and the relationship with the Divine and all that stuff, gone.
+All those layers of Unity and all that intimacy and the relationship with the Divine and all that stuff—gone.

 Rick: Now you’ve thrown the word “Brahman” in here a few times.
 I think you’ve kind of defined it, but you better define it a little bit more, because people aren’t necessarily going to be…

-And here I had been this guy, championing that understanding of this, that creation is an illusion, or the world is maya, an illusion, or something like that, is not a complete understanding.
+And here I had been this guy championing the understanding that creation is an illusion, or the world is maya, an illusion, or something like that, is not a complete understanding.
 And actually, that’s a worthwhile point to make.

-This from Shankara.
-Maya does not actually mean illusion.
+Shankara: maya does not actually mean illusion.
 It comes from the root “to build.”
 It’s a reference to creation.
-As Shankara points out, when tamas guna, inertia, is dominant in the physiology, in our experience, we experience the world as real, solid.
-When that is transformed through rajas, or fire, transformation, we come to see maya as illusory, the world as illusion.
-And then when sattva becomes dominant, the transformation starts to complete, then we see lila, the divine play.
-The world becomes seen as a play of the divine.
+As Shankara points out, when tamas guna , inertia, is dominant in the physiology, in our experience, we experience the world as real, solid.
+When that is transformed through rajas , or fire, transformation, we come to see maya as illusory, the world as illusion.
+And then when sattva becomes dominant, the transformation starts to complete, then we see lila , the divine play.
+The world becomes seen as a play of the Divine.
 And so, in other words, the world as illusion is a stage of sattva development.
 It’s not a marker for the stage of consciousness.

 Rick: A stage towards sattva development.